markski1/winfastnav/README.md

 ## TODO

-- Navigating open windows
-- Shortcuts to some functionality (ie. internet search)
-- Settings and customization
 - Auto-start with Windows
 - Auto-update
 - Look into lowering memory usage (Currently ~50mb which is quite brutal for such a simple application)